 RCFA cannot be effective without strong PM and Planning and Scheduling execution

-The proponents often argue that it will solve most problems thus this activity always must come first.
+What are the arguments in the RCFA or Preventive Maintenance discussion?
+The PM proponents often argue that it will solve most problems thus this activity always must come first.
 I am an advocate for both RCPE and Preventive Maintenance and Planning and Scheduling, so I see myself as objective when answering this question.

 My viewpoint is that one activity does not exclude the other, but if you do not do your Preventive Maintenance and Planning and Scheduling well, the results of a majority of RCPE work will show the fact that the root cause of many problems is the lack of Preventive Maintenance and Planning and Scheduling.